Florida Senate votes to permanently oust Broward Sheriff Scott Israel

 FATHER OF PARKLAND SHOOTING VICTIM SPEAKS OUT AGAINST SHERIFF TRYING TO GET REINSTATED: 'NO INTEGRITY AT ALL'

-The chamber-wide vote Wednesday confirmed an initial decision made by the state Senate Rules Committee Monday.
+The chamberwide vote Wednesday confirmed an initial decision made by the state Senate Rules Committee Monday.
 The four Broward County senators on that committee voted to reinstate the sheriff, prompting the families of many Parkland victims to crowd the offices of state senators pleading for them to permanently oust the sheriff when the vote came to the floor.

 State Sen. Perry Thurston told fellow Democratic senate lawmakers earlier Wednesday that “if I was a parent I would want vengeance too” but claimed “95 percent of Broward County feels differently about the attempt to remove the sheriff.”